-Ethiopia, Mexico, and Brazil are also significant sources.
-Additional deposits are in Central Europe, Honduras, Indonesia, Madagascar, Peru, Turkey, and the United States.
-Querétero in Mexico is known primarily for fire opal in yellow, orange, and reddish-orange to red, with good play-of-color and fire!
+Ethiopia, Mexico, and Brazil are also important sources.
+Additional opal deposits are in Central Europe, Honduras, Indonesia, Madagascar, Peru, Turkey, and even the United States.
+Querétero in Mexico is known primarily for fire opal in yellow, orange, as well as reddish-orange to red, with good play-of-color and fire!
 Fire opal is also known as “Mexican Opal” and “Mexican Fire Opal.”

 Why Did the October Birthstone Change?

-Opal held the center stage as the gem revered as the October birthstone until 1912.
+Opal held center stage as the gem revered as the October birthstone until 1912.
 What happened that year, you may ask?

 Well, the National Association of Jewelers updated the birthstone list to be more modern.
 These updates only included transparent gems.
-And thus, opal relinquished its crown as October’s birthstone.
+And thus, the opal lost its crown as October’s birthstone.

 Tourmaline is the newer of the two October birthstones.
-The name comes from the Sinhalese word toramalli, which means “stone with mixed colors” because it often has multiple colors in one crystal.
+The word tourmaline comes from the Sinhalese word toramalli, which means “stone with mixed colors” because it often has multiple colors in one crystal.

 Dynamic Colors of the Newer October Birthstone

 The most popular colors for these gems are the pink and red rubellites, the emerald green “chrome” tourmalines, and the neon green and blue-to-violet “paraíba” tourmalines.

-The beautiful tourmaline stone gets mistaken for other gemstones because of its vast range of colors.
+Many mistake the beautiful tourmaline stone for other gemstones because of its vast range of colors.
 One of the “rubies” in the Russian crown jewels, the “Caesar’s Ruby” pendant, is actually red (rubellite) tourmaline.

 Where Does Paraiba Tourmaline Get Its Color?

 The intense colors come from trace amounts of copper, which had never been recorded as a coloring agent in any tourmaline.
-Prices for the best Paraíba and Paraíba-type tourmalines easily surpass other tourmalines due to their vivid hues, higher color saturation, and greater rarity.
+Prices for the best Paraíba tourmaline and Paraíba-type tourmalines surpass other tourmalines.
+This is due to their vivid hues, higher color saturation, and greater rarity.

 Where Does Tourmaline Come From?

 Scientists finally recognized tourmaline as a distinct mineral species in the 1800s.
 The tourmaline October birthstone is typically found in Brazil but is also mined in Afghanistan, Kenya, and Mozambique.

 In the U.S., California and Maine are historically important producers of fine tourmaline.
 As more and more people seek out this beautiful modern birthstone, tourmaline mining became quite a business.